1. The company's values do not resonate with you.

 LinkedIn’s workplace culture report revealed that 86% of millennials would consider taking a pay cut to work at a company whose mission aligns with their own values – so this really can be a big deal for employees!

 Our professional and personal lives are entwining now more than ever, so it’s important to share the same values as your employer.
-If you don’t feel like that’s the case, it may be time for you to move on.
+If you don’t feel like that’s the case, it may be time to find a new job.

 2. You feel like you can't be yourself.